AusDTO/apiguide/principles/coverage.rst

 .. recommended::

-   Any function that is available via a retail UI must also be available as a wholesale API.
+   Any function that is available via a (retail) UI should also be available as an API (wholesale).